telus-agcg/nib/docs/commands.md

-`rspec` | Runs the rspec command for the given service `rubocop` | Runs the rubocop command for the given service `run` | Wraps normal 'docker-compose run' to ensure that --rm is always passed `shell` | Start a shell session in a one-off service container `update` | Download the latest version of the nib tool
+`rspec` | Runs the rspec command for the given service `rubocop` | Runs the rubocop command for the given service `run` | Wraps normal 'docker-compose run' to ensure that --rm is always passed `setup` | Runs application specific setup for the given service `shell` | Start a shell session in a one-off service container `update` | Download the latest version of the nib tool